lorensen/VTKExamples/src/VTKBook/Chapter3.md

 <figcaption style="color:blue"><b>Figure 3-11</b> Camera attributes.</figcaption>.
 </figure>

 The position and focal point of the camera define the location of the camera and where it points.
-The vector defined from the camera position to the focal point is called the direction of projection .
+The vector defined from the camera position to the focal point is called the direction of projection.
 The camera image plane is located at the focal point and is typically perpendicular to the projection vector.
 The camera orientation is controlled by the position and focal point plus the camera view-up vector.
 Together these completely define the camera view.

 The method of projection controls how the actors are mapped to the image plane. *Orthographic projection* is a parallel mapping process.
 In orthographic projection (or parallel projection) all rays of light entering the camera are parallel to the projection vector. *Perspective projection* occurs when all light rays go through a common point (i.e., the viewpoint or center of projection).
 To apply perspective projection we must specify a perspective angle or camera view angle.